-How to prepare and serve restaurant style roasted marrow bones.
+How to prepare and serve restaurant style roasted bone marrow.

 As food enthusiasts and huge craft beer fans we are no strangers to the delights of roasted bone marrow enjoyed with a refreshing brew.

 Chris has had them on several of his menus, we frequently prepare them at home (very company worthy appetizer by the way) and never fail to order them when we spot them on a menu when eating out.

 There is nothing intimidating about preparing them and dishing them up restaurant style, plus they are easier to find than you might think.